n-harley/idyo-gw/index.md

 - The goal of this work is to learn sub-task knowledge in an unsupervised manner.
 - We focus on minimalistic gridworld environments (<https://github.com/maximecb/gym-minigrid>).
 - We use an unsupervised learning algorithm called IDyOM (<http://mtpearce.github.io/idyom/>).
-- The algorithm constructs statistical models of patterns in agent behavior data.
+- We construct statistical models of patterns in agent behavior data.
 - We use these models to find the boundaries between sub-tasks.
+- ~97% of sub-task boundaries were identified by the method.

 ## Agent Behaviour Data Set

-We consider a highly simplified scenario in which a gridworld agent must open a door by first picking up a key.
-The task here is 'open door'.
-The (implicit) sub-tasks are 'pickup key' and 'unlock door'.
-The last element in the sub-task 'pickup key' represents a state in which the previous action is 'pickup', the agent's position is unchanged, and the key is no longer visible.
+We consider the simple scenario where a gridworld agent must open a door by first picking up a key.
+The task here is *open door*.
+The (implicit) sub-tasks are *pickup key* and *unlock door*.
+The last element in the sub-task *pickup key* represents a state in which the previous action is *pickup*, the agent's position is unchanged, and the key is no longer visible.

 <img src="example-mission.png" alt="Example Mission" width="100%">

-The objective is to identify this boundary element between the sub-tasks using only the probabilities given by a statistical model build from agent behaviour data.
+The objective is to identify this highlighted boundary element between the sub-tasks using only the probabilities given by a statistical model built from examples of agent behaviour data.

-The [data set](dataset.pkl) contains 1000 example missions recording the agent behavior undertaken to successfully 'open door'.
+The [data set](dataset.pkl) contains 1000 example missions recording the agent behavior undertaken to successfully *open door*.
 Each example mission begins with a random configuration of agent, key and door.
-A jupyter notebook for exploring the raw data set can her found [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/dataset-explorer.ipynb).
+A jupyter notebook for exploring the data set can be found [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/dataset-explorer.ipynb).

 ## Representation

 We represent each example mission as a sequence.
 Elements in the sequence represents the state of the gridworld at that point in the mission, as well as the action performed immediately prior to entering that state.
-Each stage in the sequence is represented as a collection of feature values.
-These features capture abstract information about the grid from both bird's-eye and first-person perspectives.
+Each stage in the sequence is represented as a collection of feature values that capture abstract information about the grid from both bird's-eye and first-person perspectives.
 Details of the representation are given below.

 <embed src="https://n-harley.github.io/idyog/representation.pdf" type="application/pdf" width="100%" height="500"/>

 ## Statistical Modelling

 The features are used to construct statistical models of the sequences.
 These models are constructed using IDyOM (<http://mtpearce.github.io/idyom/>).
 IDyOM is a multiple viewpoint system for capturing statistical patterns in multi-dimensional data.
-(It was originally applied to musical.
-However, the basic principle are applicable to any sequence.)
+It was originally intended for modelling music sequences but has much wider applicability.
 We construct a variety of models by running IDyOM with different parameters.
 Details of these models than their paramters are given [here](./models.md)

-The models give a probability distribution of the next action at each stage in a mission.
-From this we compute the following:
+The models give a probability distribution of next actions for a given context.
+From this we compute the following for every example mission:

-- Information content `ic` can be see as expectedness of the current element in the context.
+- The information content `ic` of each state.
+This can be see as *expectedness* of the state in the context.
-- Entropy `en` can be seen as the the uncertainty of what action will comes next in the current context.
+- The entropy `en` of the at each stage of the mission.
+This can be seen as the *uncertainty* of what action will comes next in the current context.
-- Information gain `ig` is the KL divergence between the distributions before and after the current element is processed.
+- The information gain `ig` at each stage.
+This is the KL divergence between the distributions before and after the current element is processed.

 ## Sub-Task Boundary Detection

-By looking for peaks in these profiles, we can estimate the location of the sub-task boundary between 'pickup key' and 'open door'.
-To do this we assume that:
+By looking the peaks (and troughs) in these profiles, we estimate the location of the sub-task boundary between *pickup key* and *unlock door*.
+In addition to the basic profiles we consider their derivatives and some combinations and variations.
+The basic assumptions we use to locate the boundary are as follows:

 1. The `ic` of the boundary element will be low.
 2. The `ic` of the element after the boundary element (i.e. the first element of the next sub-task) will be high.